If you are unable to view text on this page, please click here.

 About John Webster

-From 1986 to 1994 Webster was Director of Expository Writing for the University, overseeing the training and performance of teaching assistants for the English Department’s first-year writing programs (annual enrollments of approximately 6000).
+From 1986 to 1994 he was Director of Expository Writing for the University, overseeing the training and performance of teaching assistants for the English Department’s first-year writing programs (annual enrollments of approximately 6000).
 He has since worked in a variety of English Department and University mentoring programs for teachers of writing and teachers of literature.
-In 2000-2001 he taught the English Methods course for the University of Washington School of Education’s Teacher Education Program, and from 2000 to 2005 he was Co-Director of the Puget Sound Writing Project, a professional development program for K-12 teachers in Western Washington State.
+In 2000-2001 he taught the English Methods course for the University of Washington School of Education’s Teacher Education Program.
+In 2000 he also became Co-Director of the Puget Sound Writing Project, a professional development program for K-12 teachers in Western Washington State.

-In 1998 Webster's work with the emerging genre of Teaching Portfolios led to his being selected by the Carnegie Foundation for the Advancement of Teaching to participate in the Carnegie Academy for the Scholarship of Teaching and Learning.
+In 1998 he was selected by the Carnegie Academy for the Advancement of Teaching to participate in the Carnegie Academy for the Scholarship of Teaching and Learning.
 He also has served on the Modern Language Association’s Executive Committee for the Division of Teaching as a Profession (1999-2004).
-From 1981-2008 he led the University of Washington’s biennial London Theatre and Concert Tour.
-He continues to teach London Theatre courses for the Department of English's Literary London Study Abroad program.
+In the Spring of 2000 he was selected for the Karen Shabetai Distinguished Teaching Award by the Department of English.
+From 1979 he has led the University of Washington’s biennial London Theatre and Concert Tour, the next version scheduled for March, 2004.

-Publications from the past few years include a lengthy biographical article on John Seton, the Cambridge University logician (c.1509-1567) in The Dictionary of Literary Biography (2003), “Whose Poem Is This Anyway?
-Teaching Spenser Through the Stanza Workshop,” in Pedagogy (Spring, 2003), “My Troubles with Perry: Developmental Scheme or Humanities Curriculum?” in the Proceedings of the International Conference on the Scholarship of Teaching and Learning: 2001 and 2002 (2003), and reviews of Salvatori and Donohue's The Elements (and Pleasures) of Difficulty (2005) in Pedagogy (Winter, 2005) and of Bernstein, Burnett, Goodman and Savory, Making Teaching Visible: Course Portfolios and the Peer Review of Teaching, in Pedagogy (Winter, 2009).
-“Going International: Getting Ready to Write Through English 108” appeared in Writing Matters, Spring, 2012, and “On the Challenges of Working with the Writing of English Language Learners,” appeared in the National Teaching and Learning Forum, 22 (2013).
+Recent publications include a biographical article on John Seton, the Cambridge University logician (c.1509-1567) in The Dictionary of Literary Biography (2003), “Whose Poem Is This Anyway?
+Teaching Spenser Through the Stanza Workshop,” in Pedagogy (Spring, 2003), and “My Troubles with Perry: Developmental Scheme or Humanities Curriculum?” in International Conference on the Scholarship of Teaching and Learning Proceedings: 2001 and 2002 (2003).